michaelDomingues/wdio-reports-dashboard/README.md

 ## License information
 Automation Reporter is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-But you always need to state that Colorlib is the original author of this template.
+But you always need to state that **michaelDomingues** is the original author of this template.

 Project is developed and maintained by [Michael Domingues](https://github.com/michaelDomingues).